fls-bioinformatics-core/RnaChipIntegrator/docs/outputs.rst

-dist_closest	 closest distance between peak and feature dist_TSS	 distance between peak and feature TSS dist_TES	 distance between peak and feature TES overlap_feature	 1 if peak overlaps the feature, 0 if not overlap_promoter 1 if peak overlaps the promoter region, 0 if not
+dist_closest	 closest distance between peak and feature dist_TSS	 distance between peak and feature TSS dist_TES	 distance between peak and feature TES direction        'U' if hit is upstream, 'D' if downstream, '.' if
+                 overlapped
+overlap_feature	 1 if peak overlaps the feature, 0 if not overlap_promoter 1 if peak overlaps the promoter region, 0 if not
 ================ ================================================